 Look and function may be equally important to you when a fireplace is the focal point of a room.
 If you’re after a nostalgic feel (and distinctive scent), there’s nothing better than an open hearth and wood-burning fireplace with a traditional mantle.
 Gas fireplaces often come with a wood-like formation of steel or ceramics to give the appearance of a real fire, but do not approximate the kind of broad, full, crackling fire that natural wood provides.

-Winner on aesthetics?
-Go with wood.
+Winner on aesthetics: Go with a wood-burning fireplace.

-Permits needed to add a fireplace
+Permits needed for fireplace renovations

 Complicated and time-consuming, permits can pause any project.
-A wood-burning fire (whether it’s an open hearth or something more along the lines of a potbelly stove) will likely require a building permit because of structural elements like installing the chimney.
+A wood-burning fireplace remodel (whether it’s an open hearth or something more along the lines of a potbelly stove) will likely require a building permit because of structural elements like installing the chimney.
 When the installation of a wood-burning fireplace is part of a larger renovation project that will already require a building permit, you can roll the additional permit need into your process more easily.
 But if you aren’t planning a major renovation that already calls for permits, pursuing one just for a fireplace might be unnecessarily complicated.

 If your gas fireplace is a simple prefabricated box and if gas lines already run to your home, there’s a chance the project won’t require any permits at all, according to Dennis.
 However, if there are no pre-existing lines and you’re after the open hearth look of a real fire, you will likely need a building permit for the structural work involved, a plumbing permit for the gas line work, and a mechanical permit for work affecting the heating system of your home.

-Winner on permits?
-Close, but probably gas.
+Winner on permits: Close, but probably a gas fireplace.

 What’s more convenient: A gas fireplace or a wood-burning fireplace?

 While some people might enjoy the ritual of lighting fires, a gas fireplace turns on with the flick of a switch.
 There is no wood to store, no matches needed, and no soot to clean up, according to Dennis.
-Installing a gas fireplace will also eliminate that stale campfire smell the next morning.
+A gas fireplace will also eliminate that stale campfire smell the next morning.

-Winner on convenience?
-Go with gas.
+Winner on convenience: Go with a gas fireplace.

 Sweeten handpicks the best general contractors to match each project’s location, budget, scope, and style.
 Follow the blog for renovation ideas and inspiration and when you’re ready to renovate, start your renovation on Sweeten.